syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 🤫 Not erroring on update
 ==============

-While there is a lot to unpack to handle these scenarios in a robust fashion, you can at least capture the fact that these resources already exist as a known failure rather than the rather noisy errors that currently get printed.
+There is a lot to unpack to handle update scenarios in a robust fashion.
+A natural starting point is to capture the fact that these resources already exist as a known failure rather than doing what happens now where you throw noisy errors that get logged.

-To do this, you need to add a conditional inside of where you catch the create error.

-For example, in `Code editor` tab navigate to `website_controller.go` and look for the following code snippet that you previously added (around line 77):
+You need to add a conditional inside of where you catch the create error.
+In `Code editor` tab navigate to `website_controller.go` and look for the following code snippet that you previously added (around line 77):

 ```
   err = r.Client.Create(ctx, newDeployment(customResource.Name, customResource.Namespace, customResource.Spec.ImageTag))